COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: May childcare centers remain open?

-A: Yes, if currently able to open and as long as they follow proper social distancing protocols.
+A: Yes.
 Florida Department of Education has prioritized children of medical professionals and first responders working at businesses or operations that are essential services, to the extent those childcare centers adhere to social distancing.

 Q: Are museums and libraries open?

-A: Museums and libraries may open at no more than 50 percent of their building occupancy as long as their local government allows.
+A: Museums and libraries are open at full capacity as long as their local government allows.
 Interactive shared exhibits, like child play areas, remain closed.

 Q: Will schools reopen?

-A: No, distance learning will continue.
-However child care facilities remained an essential business prior to the order and that has not changed under the Governor’s latest announcement.
+A: Florida’s physical K-12 classrooms will remain closed until at least the Fall semester, however remote curriculum throughout the summer will still be available.
+Child care facilities remained an essential business prior to the order and that has not changed under the Governor’s latest executive order.

 Q: Will I be allowed to visit a relative or friend in a nursing home or correctional institution?